PolarAPP: Beyond Polarization Demosaicking for Polarimetric Applications: Discussion

 \section{Discussion}

 PolarAPP provides a unified framework for polarization demosaicking and downstream tasks, but several limitations remain.
 First, although PolarAPP achieves consistent gains across all tasks, its ultimate performance is influenced by the strength of the underlying demosaicking and task architectures.
 PolarAPP improves their interaction through feature alignment and meta-learning, but further advances in backbone design or physically grounded architectures may unlock additional improvements.
 Second, publicly available polarimetric datasets are limited in quality and diversity; many rely on regrouped mosaics or provide incomplete ground truth, which restricts the attainable accuracy of both reconstruction and downstream predictions.
+Third, this work trains task-specific $\mathcal{D}$--$\mathcal{T}$ pairs for SfP and DfP because their task losses and preferred polarization cues differ.
+A shared demosaicker with multiple task heads can be incorporated into the same framework by aggregating task losses, but balancing potentially conflicting task gradients is left for future work.
+Fourth, our current study isolates mosaic-induced degradation and does not explicitly model shot noise or readout noise in CPFA measurements.
+Extending PolarAPP to noisy raw observations is an important future direction.

 Looking forward, the increasing availability of compact DoFP sensors and the growing interest in polarization-based vision suggest opportunities for more comprehensive datasets and physics-aware architectures.
-We expect future research to explore a broader spectrum of polarimetric applications, including underwater imaging, dehazing, transparent and specular scene perception, low-visibility target sensing, remote sensing, biomedical imaging, and industrial inspection, further highlighting the importance of polarization cues for robust visual understanding in challenging real-world environments through similarly unified and task-optimized frameworks.
+We expect future research to explore a broader spectrum of polarimetric applications, including underwater imaging, dehazing, transparent and specular scene perception, low-visibility target sensing, remote sensing, biomedical imaging, and industrial inspection.
+These directions further highlight the importance of polarization cues for robust visual understanding in challenging real-world environments, as well as the need for unified and task-optimized polarimetric frameworks.